The 10-Point Data Engineering Due Diligence Checklist for 2026

 - Data Mapping and Quality: Assess their methodology for handling data at the point of ingestion.
 Ask: “How do you approach data mapping and schema validation when integrating data from over 20 different sources?
 What is your process for managing data quality issues that originate in the source system?”

-Key Takeaway: The goal is to confirm their ability to handle the messy reality of enterprise integration.
-A capable partner will demonstrate a pragmatic approach, knowing when to use pre-built connectors for speed and when to invest in custom development for complex or proprietary systems.
-They should be able to discuss managing API rate limits, handling source schema drift, and ensuring data consistency across disparate environments.
+Key Takeaway: The goal is confirming their ability to handle the messy reality of enterprise integration.
+A capable partner knows when to use pre-built connectors for speed and when custom development is worth the investment, and can speak specifically about managing API rate limits and source schema drift.

 Evidence to Request and Questions to Ask